salesforce/logai/README.md

 You can also use LogAI in more programtic ways.
 LogAI supports configuration files in `.json` or `.yaml`.
 Below is a sample `log_anomaly_detection_config.json` configuration for anomaly detection application.
+Make sure to set `filepath` to the target log dataset file path.

 ```json
 {